navikt/syfoperson/README.md

 Commits to non-master-branch is built without automatic deploy.

 ### Cache
+This application uses Redis for caching.
 A single Redis pod is responsible for caching.
-To deploy the redis pod run: `kubectl apply -f .nais/redis-config.yaml`.
+Redis is deployed automatically on changes to workflow or config on master branch.
+For manual deploy, run: `kubectl apply -f .nais/redis-config.yaml`

 ### Lint (Ktlint)
 ##### Command line